What is the Modern Slavery Act Australia and how to comply?

 Who must report to Australia’s Modern Slavery Act?

-Voluntary Modern Slavery statements
+Voluntary Modern Slavery Statements

 Companies who do not meet the current revenue threshold may submit a voluntary modern slavery statement.
 A voluntary statement is often prepared by companies or organisations that want to demonstrate their commitment to addressing modern slavery and human trafficking risks in their operations and supply chains, even if they do not meet the revenue threshold or other criteria required by the legislation.
 A voluntary modern slavery statement must comply with the same criteria in the Act.